Free Globularly Generated Double Categories II: The Canonical Double Projection: Introduction

 The free globularly generated double category construction associates to every decorated bicategory $(\mathcal{B}^*,\mathcal{B})$ a globularly generated double category $Q_{(\mathcal{B}^*,\mathcal{B})}$.
 The double category $Q_{(\mathcal{B}^*,\mathcal{B})}$ lifts the bicategory structure of $\mathcal{B}$ in the sense that the category of objects $Q_{(\mathcal{B}^*,\mathcal{B})_0}$ of $Q_{(\mathcal{B}^*,\mathcal{B})}$ is equal to $\mathcal{B}^*$, the horizontal morphisms of $Q_{(\mathcal{B}^*,\mathcal{B})}$ are the 1-cells of $\mathcal{B}$ and $\mathcal{B}$ is a sub-bicategory of $HQ_{(\mathcal{B}^*,\mathcal{B})_0}$.
 The equation

 holds only in special cases, e.g. $\mathcal{B}^*$ is reduced or $\mathcal{B}^*$ is the category of factors and unital $\ast$-morphisms, but the inclusion

 always holds.
 Free globularly generated double categories thus not always provide solutions to Problem \ref{prob}.
+An example where the above inclusion is proper is provided in \cite[Example 3.1]{yo2}, where it is proven that in the case in which $\mathcal{B}^*$ is the delooping groupoid $\Omega \mathbb{Z}_2$ of $\mathbb{Z}_2$ and $\mathcal{B}$ is the double delooping 2-group $2\Omega \mathbb{Z}_2$ of $\mathbb{Z}_2$, i.e. when $\Omega\mathbb{Z}_2$ is the groupoid with a single object having $\mathbb{Z}_2$ as group of automorphisms and $2\Omega\mathbb{Z}_2$ is the 2-group having a single object with endomorphism category $\Omega\mathbb{Z}_2$, the horizontal bicategory $HQ_{(2\Omega\mathbb{Z}_2,\Omega\mathbb{Z}_2)}$ associated to the decorated bicategory $(2\Omega\mathbb{Z}_2,\Omega\mathbb{Z}_2)$ is equal to $\Omega(\mathbb{Z}_2\ast\mathbb{Z}_2)$.
+The inclusion $\mathcal{(B,\mathcal{B}^*)}\subseteq H^*Q_\mathcal{(B,\mathcal{B}^*)}$ is in this case obviously proper.
 We call decorated bicategories for which their free globularly generated double category provides solutions to Problem \ref{prob} saturated.
 Every decorated bicategory $(\mathcal{B}^*,\mathcal{B})$ has a saturated decorated bicategory associated to it with the same free globularly generated double category as $(\mathcal{B}^*,\mathcal{B})$.
 Free globularly generated double categories are related to free products and free double categories in the sense of \cite{DawsonPareFree}.
 Moreover, free globularly generated double categories provide examples of double categories of arbitrarily large and infinite length and provide formal equivariant functorial extensions of the Haagerup standard form and the Connes fusion operation in the theory of representation of von Neumann algebras.